carlssonnp/test-another-remote-/simulations/setup/README.md

 6a.
 Make an account on [Heroku](www.heroku.com) with your Avant email address.

 6b.
-[Ask IT](https://avantcreditcorp.service-now.com/navpage.do) for access to "analytics-microvariable-server" and "avant-basic" on Heroku.
+[Ask IT](https://avantcreditcorp.service-now.com/navpage.do) for access to "analytics-microvariable-server" and "avant-prod" on Heroku.

 # Github access